How We Help

 Gas Assistance Program

 Megan's Wings works with businesses like Southern California Edison who partner with us to surprise kids with cancer on their birthday with a birthday gift!
 We understand how disappointing it is to be in the hospital on your birthday or have a compromised immune system so your unable to have a birthday party.
 We partner with businesses and individuals who have great ideas for a fundraiser to raise money or collect gift cards for kids.
-Birthday present are mailed or delivered to our Cancer Kiddos during their birthday week.
-Click on the apply button below to be in our birthday club.
-Any child in active treatment for cancer from anywhere can join!
-This is a program open to anyone in the US.
+Birthday gift cards are mailed or delivered to our Cancer Kiddos during their birthday week.
+Click on the apply button below if you have a child who wishes to join our birthday club.
+Any child in active treatment for cancer in Southern California may join!
 If your business, club or employer would like to partner with Megan's Wings to fundraise and help supply birthday gift cards for our Birthday Club, click on the link below to signup.
 It's a fun and easy fundraiser that everyone in the office can be apart of.

 Adopt a Family Program

 Megan's Wings offers Hope for the Holidays through our Adopt a Family Program!
 We work with SoCal Children's Hospitals to identify pediatric oncology families, in active treatment and struggling with their child's cancer diagnosis who can benefit from some hope and cheer for the holidays.
 AAF applications must be submitted by a medical social worker on behalf of a family.
-All applications are due to Friday, Nov 5 to be considered for our December Holiday Program.
-We partner with local businesses, individuals and families who adopt families and provide gift/s for each child, and cover the cost of gas/grocery gift cards for the family to help offset the expensive month of December.
-To keep our cancer families safer, we are using an online shopping and delivery process this year.
+All applications are due by early November to be considered for our December Holiday Program.
+We partner with local businesses, individuals and families who adopt our oncology families and provide gift/s for the patient and their siblings, and cover the cost of gas and grocery gift cards for the family to help offset the expensive month of December.
+Donors are able to shop online and ship gifts to their family or and delivery process this year.

 Families will provide (1) wish and (1) need idea for each of their children (under $50/child).
 We require a description or Amazon link for each item so our donors can easily find it on Amazon or a store that offers free delivery.
 Megan's Wings will create Amazon Wishlists for each family and assign them to our vetted donors who purchase the kids gifts online from a store that will deliver the gifts to the family's home.
 Each family also receives much needed gas/grocery gift cards in a holiday card letting them know who adopted their family.
 Click below if you are referring a family for adoption or a donor wanting to adopt.